toonote/web-client/README.md

 ## Controller Layer

-hold the global state, work with Model Layer and UI layer.
+Hold the global state, work with Model Layer and UI layer.
+Since it's called WebClient, it will work like tranditional web application: just hold little data in client side.
+Most user actions will trigger network communications.

 ## Model Layer